michami/MBR/README.md

 **Creatures are ordered based on a matching element**

 * **Dwarfs** (Earth) live under the Earth.
 They work metal (Earth) using fire and wind to heat it, and water to quench it.
 So while they live in the Earth, they use the other elements to work it.
 (Hence, the use of elemental magic)
 * **Humans** (Water) live on the Earth.
 They till the Earth to plant food and build their homes.
-They master energy and electricity.
+They master the use of energy.
 * **Elves** (Air) are fast and light.
 They flit between tree branches, living high above the ground in the trees, using bows to attack.
 They are in tune with nature.
 * **Beast-kin** (Fire) are temperamental and dangerous.
 They're constantly changing to destroy anything in their way.